intjelic/python-sfml/doc/source/api/graphics.rst

       If this function fails, it raises an exception.

-      :raise: :class:`sfml.system.SFMLException` - If it fails
+      :raise: :class:`IOError` - The texture failed to load
       :param string filename: Path of the image file to load
       :param area: Area of the image to load
       :type area: :class:`sfml.graphics.Rectangle`